-His willingness to mentor and educate others on his specialty led to a 2012 induction into the Mexican Academy of Surgery, an elite distinction designed to recognize medical professionals for their humanitarian efforts in improving the quality of patient care in Mexico.
+His willingness to mentor and educate others on his specialty led to a 2012 induction to the Mexican Academy of Surgery, an elite distinction to recognize medical professionals for their humanitarian efforts in improving the quality of patient care in Mexico.

-Esquivel traveled to Guadalajara, Mexico five times in 2011 to teach and assist other surgeons in CRS and HIPEC.
+Esquivel traveled to Guadalajara, Mexico, five times in 2011 to teach and assist other surgeons in cytoreductive surgery and HIPEC.
 He has made the trip more than a dozen times in the past few years.

-In recent years, Esquivel and Sugarbaker have traveled together to Mexico, where they have co-chaired treatment workshops in various cities, including one at the National Cancer Institute in Mexico City.
+In recent years, Esquivel and Sugarbaker have traveled together to Mexico, where they have co-chaired treatment workshops in cancer centers, including one at the National Cancer Institute in Mexico City.

-Esquivel, also professor of gynecologic oncology at Johns Hopkins School of Medicine, serves as president of the American Society for Peritoneal Surface Malignancies.
+Esquivel, who is also a professor of gynecologic oncology at Johns Hopkins School of Medicine, serves as president of the American Society for Peritoneal Surface Malignancies.
 He is an adjunct member for the United States Military Cancer Institute.

-Esquivel has performed many instructional surgeries, but one in particular recently included several military doctors, a videographer from the Department of Defense and members of the media all in the operating room.
-He was filmed sharing his insights through a four-hour procedure.
+Esquivel has performed many instructional surgeries, and a recent one gathered military doctors, a videographer from the Department of Defense and members of the media in the operating room.
+His thoughts on the four-hour procedure were documented on video.

-His goal is to provide the medical field with more surgeons who can perform the intricate procedure that he does regularly.
-One of his recent patients in Baltimore traveled from California to seek out Esquivel’s expertise.
+His goal is to provide the medical field with more surgeons who can execute the intricate HIPEC procedure he frequently performs.
+One of his recent patients had traveled from California to Baltimore in search of his expertise.

 “In the future, the hope is that more centers will be doing this kind of procedure,” Esquivel said.